 Today, more than ever, the National Civic League is critical to vibrant communities and a strong democracy.
 NCL provides unique opportunities for people to transform themselves and their communities through the All-America City Awards, the Model City Charter, the Civic Index, National Civic Review, and research into leadership and community engagement in leading local government fiscal sustainability.
 NCL depends on groups and individuals across the country that believe in promoting community engagement and problem solving approaches to support this important work.

 A 120-year old nonpartisan, nonprofit organization based in Denver, Colorado, NCL’s mission is accomplished by fostering and sharing promising practices of local government and public engagement and celebrating the progress that can be achieved when people work together.
-Our core values are:
+Their core values are:

 - Public participation and civic action